kingjon3377/strategicprimer-viewer/README.md

-Old pre-compiled binaries are available from the [BitBucket downloads page](https://bitbucket.org/kingjon/strategicprimer-viewer/downloads), and more up-to-date ones will be available from the [GitHub releases page](https://github.com/kingjon/strategicprimer-viewer/releases).
+Old pre-compiled binaries are available from the [BitBucket downloads page](https://bitbucket.org/kingjon/strategicprimer-viewer/downloads), and more up-to-date ones are available from the [GitHub releases page](https://github.com/kingjon/strategicprimer-viewer/releases).
 These include Windows executables, (archives containing) Mac "application" bundles, and cross-platform "Java archive" (JAR) files.